ucbrise/dory/README.md

 2. [5 minutes] Install [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and run `aws configure` using the instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) (use `json` as the default output format, and it does not matter what default region you choose).

-3. [Up to 1 day for vCPU limit increase request] Request a vCPU limit to satisfy the following requirements:
+3. [Up to 1 day for vCPU limit increase request if necessary] Request a vCPU limit to satisfy the following requirements (if necessary):

 | Region | vCPU quantity |
 | -------|:-------------:|